 Do you have a long-term injury?

-Temporary Total Disability: The injured worker is totally unable to work.
-During this time the worker
+- Temporary Total Disability: The injured worker is totally unable to work.
+During this time the worker receives medical treatment.

 Permanent Partial Disability

 If, after the healing period, the worker has sustained a permanent impairment to certain body parts, he or she may receive a set period of benefits without regard to their ability to earn wages; however, total loss of use of the body part entitles the worker to two-thirds (2/3) of their average weekly wage, times a set number of weeks for the specific body part.
 For example, 75 weeks for a thumb, 240 weeks for an arm, and 300 weeks for the back.

 Fight For Your Right to Justice

 To learn more about other long-term injuries such as amputations and occupational diseases, you are urged to contact a Concord workers' compensation lawyer from The Law Offices of Darrin M. Gamradt, P.C.
 As a former prosecutor and former insurance defense attorney, you can be confident that your case is in very good hands with Attorney Gamradt.